The Thing (Benjamin Grimm)

 A Revolting Development of Enemies

 As a founder of the Fantastic Four, the Thing’s long list of foes exceeds that of most other heroes.
 Possibly his arch-enemy could be said to be Doctor Doom, whom Grimm met in college as Victor von Doom, Latverian monarch and scientific genius.
-In nearly every encounter between the two, Grimm has sought personal battle with Doom, while the despot himself most always underestimates his rocky foe’s resilience and stamina.
+In nearly every encounter between the two, Grimm seeks personal battle with Doom, while the despot himself most always underestimates his rocky foe’s resilience and stamina.

 6'